Hitijahujessy/morsifier/README.md

 - Press the sideways 8 button to continuously loop over the morse code
 - Press the speaker icon to mute/unmute the sound
 - Pressing the arrow pointing into a box icon will prompt a new window allowing you to save the morse sound file as a .wav to your computer
+- Pressing the "toggle flashlight" button enables a box that simulates morse code with a flashlight

-To translate another text press the reset button to allow textinput again
+To translate another text press the reset button to enable the text input again.

 ## Getting Started